3 NetSuite Reporting Features You Can’t Live Without

 - Segments can also be selected on the line-level of any transaction in NetSuite which allows for granular reporting down to the item level.

-B. Difference between Departments and Classes
+B. What Is The Difference Between Departments and Classes?

 - Generally Departments represent cost centers in NetSuite.